 An interesting fact to note here is that oatmeal and barley have twice the amount of insoluble fiber than a piece of bread of bagel.

 You can never get enough of fruits and vegetables in your diet.
 Choose to eat them with skin whenever possible to get the maximum fiber.
 Fruits and vegetables have flavonoids that are compounds known to control piles and bleeding due to hemorrhoids.

 Green leafy vegetables such as cabbage, kale, spinach are great options.
-Eat them semi-cooked for best results.
+Eat them semi-cooked for the best results.
 Broccoli, sprouts, onions, tomatoes, turnips are all also very good sources of fiber.